Azure/avocado/README.md

 To fix this error include an OpenAPI `.json` file path in the list of the default API version tag paths (in the [relevant `Tag:` section][AutoRest tags]) that includes the missing API path.

 **IMPORTANT**: The error may point to a previous API version. **This does not mean this is a false positive**!
-It means that the the previous API version has an API path that is missing from the default API version.
+It means that the previous API version has an API path that is missing from the default API version.

-**Common scenario**: Often the API path is missing from the default API version due to casing mismatch; e.g. the path in new API version has `resourceGroups` in it while the previous one has `resourcegroups`.
+**Common scenario**: Often the API path is missing from the default API version due to casing mismatch; e.g. the path in the new API version has `resourceGroups` in it while the previous one has `resourcegroups`.
 See examples below.

 **When this error can be suppressed**: If the missing API path is deprecated then you can suppress this error.
 Follow [this suppresion guide](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/85/Swagger-Suppression-Process).

-For an example detailed analysyes of an occurrence of such error, see these GitHub comments:
+For example detailed analyses of occurrences of such errors, see these GitHub comments:
 - [PR 23941 comment](https://github.com/Azure/azure-rest-api-specs/pull/23941#issuecomment-1585095669)
 - [PR 24939 comment](https://github.com/Azure/azure-rest-api-specs/pull/24939#issuecomment-1656434544)